 What payment methods can I use?

 You can use either bank transfer, Credit Card or PayPal.
-In US and Canada, checks are also accepted.

 What is the global billing policy of Blueprint Genetics?

 Blueprint Genetics provides clinical genetic diagnostics throughout the globe with significant variability in healthcare systems and billing policies.
 In principle, Blueprint Genetics invoices the payer or customer when the analysis is complete.
 Exceptions with this policy may occur.
 Blueprint Genetics offers diagnostic services only when ordered by a healthcare professional.
 Blueprint Genetics may have different pricing and service models in different territories.
 Our philosophy is full transparency in pricing.